 Jeremy Christiansen is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Appellate and Constitutional Law, Administrative and Regulatory, Intellectual Property, and Litigation practice groups.

 Mr. Christiansen represents clients from a wide variety of industries in high-stakes appellate, administrative law, and litigation matters, ranging from constitutional law and separation-of-powers litigation, to copyright infringement and Administrative Procedure Act cases.
 His practice includes launching strategic litigation, consulting with trial and agency counsel regarding appellate matters, pre- and post-trial briefing, emergency stays and injunctions, briefing, and arguing before federal appellate and district courts.
 Mr. Christiansen has briefed numerous cases for both parties and amici curiae before the federal appellate courts, including the Supreme Court of the United States.
-He has been named by SuperLawyers as a 2020 Rising Star in Appellate.
+He has been named by SuperLawyers as a 2020 Rising Star and by Best Lawyers as a 2021 “One to Watch” in Appellate Practice.

 Representative matters include: